microsoft/CCF/doc/operations/ledger_snapshot.rst

 Snapshot Generation
 ~~~~~~~~~~~~~~~~~~~

 Snapshots are generated at regular intervals by the current primary node and stored under the directory specified via the ``snapshots.directory`` configuration entry (defaults to ``snapshots/``).
-The transaction interval at which snapshots are generated is specified via the ``snapshots.snapshot_tx_interval`` configuration entry (defaults to a new snapshot generated every ``10,000`` committed transactions).
+The transaction interval at which snapshots are generated is specified via the ``snapshots.interval_size`` configuration entry (defaults to a new snapshot generated every ``10,000`` committed transactions).

-.. note:: Because the generation of a snapshot requires a new ledger chunk to be created (see :ref:`operations/ledger_snapshot:File Layout`), all nodes in the network must be started with the same ``snapshots.snapshot_tx_interval``` value.
+.. note:: Because the generation of a snapshot requires a new ledger chunk to be created (see :ref:`operations/ledger_snapshot:File Layout`), all nodes in the network must be started with the same ``snapshots.interval_size``` value.

 To guarantee that the identity of the primary node that generated the snapshot can be verified offline, the SHA-256 digest of the snapshot (i.e. evidence) is recorded in the ``public:ccf.internal.snapshot_evidence`` table.
 The snapshot evidence will be signed by the primary node on the next signature transaction (see :ref:`operations/start_network:Signature Interval`).